doki-doki-ai-edition/Mod/README.md

 Assuming the system prompt is the same and your response is formatted in the exact same way, you'll always get that same output (or something very similar).

-*NOTE:* The main difference between temperature and seed is that the temperature controls the creativity of the text itself while the seed controls the uniqueness of the responses

 # Frequently Asked Questions